ASproson/react-esports/README.md

 Hello there!
 This a portfolio project I made that focuses on building a slick, modern landing page for an eSports website.

-You can view the live deployment [here](https://asproson.github.io/react-esports/) (under construction)
+You can view the live deployment [here](https://asproson.github.io/react-esports/)

 ## Tech Used

 - React
+- React Icons
 - Tailwind CSS

 ## Installation